-Figure 8: TCP-connection volume (left) and TCP data rate (right) distribution.
+Figure 8: TCP-connection volume distribution.

-The TCP-connection volume distribution depicted in Figure 8 (left hand side) exhibits a similar shape for all access speeds.
-Also the shape of the volume in up- and downstream direction is similar, showing an heavy tailed decay over four orders of magnitude.
-The downstream volume is about one order of magnitude larger than the upstream volume.
-The volume also increases with the access speed.
-The shape of the data rate distributions, as plotted in Figure 8 (right hand side) is independent of the access speed but differs for up- and downstream direction.
-Some connections reach upstream data rates, that are 10 times higher than the modem speed.
+The shape of the data rate distributions, as plotted in Figure 9 is independent of the access speed but differs for up- and downstream direction.
+In general the downstream rate is one order of magnitude larger than the upstream rate, which follows directly from the TCP-connection volume distribution.
+Some connections reach upstream data rates that are 10 times higher than the modem speed.
 This could happen if a connection setup is requested with a SYN-packet and refused with a Reset-packet.
+In this case, the modem speed does not effect the measurement.

 The throughput of TCP-connections depends on a closed-loop control cycle.
 Therefore, the upand downstream data rate is correlated.
-Figure 9 shows the correlation of up- and downstream data rates for 14 kbps resp.
-64 kbps access speed.
+Figure 10 shows the correlation of up- and downstream data rates for 14 kbps resp.
+ADSL access speed.
 The figures for the remaining modem speeds are omitted since no additional information is contained.
-The correlation looks similar for all modem speeds.
+The range of up- and downstream ratio is similar for all modem speeds, but of course the faster modems capture a wider range of data rates.